chathumal93/Realtime-Sentinel1-Flood-Mapping/README.md

 Open SAR Toolkit (OST), SNAP toolbox, WhiteboxTools, and Orfeo toolbox were used in this script.
 This powerful and efficient OST provides Sentinel-1 Analysis Ready Data with a lot of processing options.
 It also opens up for further processing of this data for different applications.

 Link to Open SAR Toolkit (OST) https://github.com/ESA-PhiLab/OpenSarToolkit

 Link to WhiteboxTools
 https://jblindsay.github.io/ghrg/WhiteboxTools/index.html

+All the acquisition plans of Sentinel-1 Satellite can be downloaded from this link as kml files. (https://sentinel.esa.int/web/sentinel/missions/sentinel-1/observation-scenario/acquisition-segments/archive) When a disaster occurs, you can visualize this data in Google Earth Pro and get the idea of the timeline of the satellite passing over the region of interest.

+Once the main script is running, it will find the latest Sentinel-1 Images over the defined time and region on interest.
+If the post-disaster data is not available, this main script will run automatically for pre-defined time intervals until it finds the Post-disaster images.
+Then the flood extraction is carried out according to the instruction of the Flood_OST_S1.py file.
+This file includes the main processing steps such as pre-post change image generation, thresholding, majority filtering, and raster polygonization.

 # Steps
 1. Install anaconda